3sIT/k8scheck/docs/writing_tests.rst

 While you can generate your own manifests within the tests themselves (e.g. by initializing a Kubernetes API object), this can become tedious and clutter up the tests.
-If you do choose to go this route, you can still use all of the kubetest functionality by wrapping supported objects with their equivalent kubetest wrapper.
+If you do choose to go this route, you can still use all of the k8scheck functionality by wrapping supported objects with their equivalent k8scheck wrapper.
 For example,

 .. code-block:: python

     from kubernetes import client
-    from kubetest.objects import Deployment
+    from k8scheck.objects import Deployment

     # Create a Kubernetes API Object